john-azzaro/Studies-and-Prototypes/README.md

 <dl>
 <dd>

-CRUD (Create, Read, Update, Delete) are common HTTP methods for communicating with a given server.
+CRUD operations are common HTTP methods for communicating with a given server.
 CRUD operations allow you to make queries in the server's JavaScript code using Mongooseand can be peformed anywhere in your code.
+For example, the *read* CRUD operation refers to when the client request a document and send a *GET* request.
+In the case of this study, Mongoose has a few ways to *get* the document (stored on MongoDB).
+This applies to *create* (i.e. POST), *update* (i.e. PUT), and *delete* (i.e. DELETE) as well.

 </dd>
 </dl>